Modality (semantics): Epistemic and deontic modality

-The sentence in (1) might be spoken by someone who has decided that all of the relevant facts in a particular murder investigation point to the conclusion that Agatha was the murderer, even though it may or may not actually be the case.
+The first sentence might be spoken by someone who has decided that all of the relevant facts in a particular murder investigation point to the conclusion that Agatha was the murderer, even though it may or may not actually be the case.
 The 'must' in this sentence thus expresses epistemic modality: "'for all we know', Agatha must be the murderer", where 'for all we know' is relative to some knowledge the speakers possess.

-In contrast, (2) might be spoken by someone who has decided that, according to some standard of conduct, Agatha has committed a vile crime, and therefore the correct course of action is to jail Agatha.
+In contrast, the second sentence might be spoken by someone who has decided that, according to some standard of conduct, Agatha has committed a vile crime or otherwise it would be sufficiently problematic for Agatha to be not imprisoned, and therefore the correct course of action is to jail Agatha.

+Modal base and force

 In classic formal approaches to linguistic modality, an utterance expressing modality is one that can always roughly be paraphrased to fit the following template:

-(3) According to [a set of rules, wishes, beliefs,...] it is [necessary, possible] that [the main proposition] is the case.
+According to [a set of rules, wishes, beliefs,...] it is [necessary, possible] that [the main proposition] is the case.

 The set of propositions which forms the basis of evaluation is called the modal base.
 The result of the evaluation is called the modal force.
-For example, the utterance in (4) expresses that, according to what the speaker has observed, it is necessary to conclude that John has a rather high income:
+For example, the phrase 'John must be earning a lot of money' expresses that, according to what the speaker has observed, it is necessary to conclude that John has a rather high income.

-(4) John must be earning a lot of money.

 The modal base here is the knowledge of the speaker, the modal force is necessity.

-By contrast, (5) could be paraphrased as 'Given his abilities, the strength of his teeth, etc., it is possible for John to open a beer bottle with his teeth'.
+By contrast, the phrase 'John can open a beer bottle with his teeth' could be paraphrased as 'Given his abilities (the strength of his teeth, etc.), it is possible for John to open a beer bottle with his teeth'.
 Here, the modal base is defined by a subset of John's abilities, the modal force is possibility.

-(5) John can open a beer bottle with his teeth.